 If you are arrested for driving while intoxicated with a passenger who is 16 year old or younger, you could be subjected to far harsher punishment: up to a $5,000 fine and up to four years in jail for even your first offense.

 Commercial drivers charged with having a BAC above 0.04% face much more severe penalties, including possible disqualification as a commercial driver.

 All DWI offenses can leave you with a suspended or revoked license.
 If your license is suspended, you might be eligible for a "conditional license," which can be used to drive for employment, educational, medical, and child care activities.
 Usually, you will be able to get a conditional license if this is your first DWI or DWAI conviction and you enroll in the Drinking Driving Program, thought you may be required to install an IID.

 Furthermore, if your license was revoked, you can reinstate it by paying all applicable fines, completing any jail time, completing the Drinking Driver Program (if ordered), keeping your IID for the ordered amount of time, finishing your revocation period, and paying the suspension termination fee if required.

 Now that you have an idea of what's ahead, you may want to explore FindLaw's section on DWI law for more general information.

 A drunk driving conviction may affect your ability to work, restrict your freedom of movement, and cause a significant amount of public embarassment.
 Furthermore, DWI cases can involve highly technical evidence and automatic penalties.
-Contact a qualified local attorney for a free case review to get sound advice regarding your defense.
+Contact a qualified New York DWI attorney to get sound advice regarding your defense.